sevidmusic/Roady/README.md

 `[PATH_TO_NEW_APP_PACKAGE]` : The path to where the new App Package will be created.
                             Do not include the App Package's name in the `[PATH_TO_NEW_APP_PACKAGE]`.
                             For example, to create the new App Package at `$HOME/AppPackageName`:

                             Correct:

                                 `dsh -n AppPackage AppPackageName "${HOME}" "http://default.domain/"`

                             Incorrect:

                                 `dsh -n AppPackage AppPackageName "${HOME}/AppPackageName" "http://default.domain/"`

 `[DOMAIN]` : The domain to assign as the App's default domain.

+Note: Specifying the `[DOMAIN]` does not tie the App to the specified domain, an
+      App can be built for one, or many domains.

 Example: